Agent Tool Registry (ERC-8257)

 MCP & CLI

-The Tool Registry endpoints are also available through the MCP Server (search_tools, get_tool, get_wallet_tools) and the CLI:
+The Tool Registry endpoints are also available through the MCP Server (search_tools, get_tool) and the CLI:

 # CLI: search, list, or get tools